Nzara

 Between 2008 and 2017, a combined contingent of the Ugandan People’s Defence Force and the US Army Special Forces Division were posted at a large base in southern Nzara to train and support South Sudanese to counter the LRA insurgency.
 A micro-economy sprung up around the base but dissipated with the departure of forces in 2017.

-Nzara County is home to eleven (11) Early Childhood Development centres, thirty-two (32) primary schools and four (4) secondary schools.
-All five secondary schools are located in Nzara payam.
+Nzara County is home to twenty-one (21) Early Childhood Development centres, forty-three (43) primary schools, and six (6) secondary schools.
+All six secondary schools are located in Nzara payam.

-Nzara County was reported to have twenty-three (23) health facilities, twenty-two (22) of which were reported to be functional.
-Among them are fourteen (14) PHCUs, six (6) PHCCs and two (2) hospitals in 2022.
-This means that there were an estimated 2.51 PHCUs per 15,000 people and 3.59 PHCCs per 50,000 people according to the WHO.
-Both Nzara Hospital and St. Tereza Hospital are reported to be of limited functionality.
-The latter is a Catholic Church hospital run by the Comboni Missionary Sisters with support from partner organizations, with facilities that recently underwent renovation.
+In December 2024, the WHO reported that Nzara County had twenty three (23) health facilities, of which sixteen (16) were functional.
+These functional facilities included nine (9) primary health care units (PHCUs), five (5) primary health care centres (PHCCs), and two (2) hospitals.
+This means there were approximately 1.56 PHCUs per 15,000 people and 2.89 PHCCs per 50,000 people in the county at that time.
+Nzara Hospital was reported to have limited functionality at that time.
+St. Tereza Hospital was reported to be moderately functional.
+St. Tereza Hospital is a Catholic Church hospital run by the Comboni Missionary Sisters with support from partner organizations, with facilities that recently underwent renovation.
 Additionally, Nzara has the unfortunate distinction of being the site of the first recorded Ebola case in 1976 (Stanford 1999).

-According to OCHA’s 2023 Humanitarian Needs Overview, the county has over 48,143 people with humanitarian needs (representing a large increase compared to the estimate of 22,900 in 2021), which accounts for approximately 58% of the estimated population reported in the HNO.
+According to OCHA’s 2025 Humanitarian Needs Overview, there are an estimated 40,832 people in need in Nzara County, which represents approximately 47% of the county’s total population reported by OCHA for 2025.
+For comparison, in 2024, OCHA reported that there were an estimated 33,691 people in need in Nzara County, of whom 26,038 were non-displaced people, with the remainder comprising IDPs and returnees.
+According to OCHA’s 2023 Humanitarian Needs Overview, the county had over 48,143 people with humanitarian needs (representing a large increase compared to the estimate of 22,900 in 2021), which accounted for approximately 58% of the estimated population reported in the HNO that year.
 Prior to independence in 2011, Nzara County hosted refugees fleeing violence in eastern DRC as well as IDPs from surrounding villages, especially those along the borders with the DRC.
 This put additional pressure on local infrastructure.
 As a result, community-led initiatives have been created to serve the growing population during these periods, as evidenced with the establishment of community schools.

 Nzara fell within the area of the Zande Scheme (discussed above) and attained historical significance for events that occurred shortly before Sudanese independence in 1956.
 Amid local and national-level political tensions, demonstrations broke out at Nzara in late July 1955, following the decision by the board to lay off 300 workers from the scheme.
 Six people were killed and others wounded after the military and merchants from northern areas of Sudan fired upon the demonstrators (Daly and Rolandsen 2016).
 The incident is credited – along with the Torit Mutiny that followed several days later – with catalysing the first Sudanese civil war (1955-1972).
 Nzara, as with other predominantly Azande areas of Western Equatoria, was the scene of significant fighting during the 1960s.
 At the outset of the second Sudanese civil war (1983-2005), military units deserted their positions in Nzara.
 Nzara was taken by the SPLM/A during a series of gains made in Greater Equatoria in 1990, and would remain under SPLM/A control during the military setbacks that followed after the 1991 split (Roque 2017; Braak 2022).